A Home Addition in Los Angeles is Now Fully Scandi-Modern

 A wood aesthetic throughout

 An open-plan kitchen featured prominently in our design.
 The custom 10-foot island, which has a three-inch honed-quartz countertop, is the centerpiece.
 We used matte gunmetal gray custom cabinets for the lower storage and natural wood for the upper cabinets and parts of the island.
 Inside the cupboards, we designed hidden cutlery and storage drawers, as well as vertical drawers, for clever European functionality.
 The kitchen has a feeling of openness and relaxation, and we love the flowing wood element on the pitched ceiling.
 For the floors, we went with hardwood in an oil finish and extended that choice throughout the home.

 Another focus was on the bathrooms.
 We expanded the primary bath and added a powder room.
-I love the statement wall and the tile in the master, and the brushed-nickel faucets.
+I love the statement wall and the tile and the brushed-nickel faucets.
 We used matte white quartz on the vanity and chose a simple floating toilet.
 The powder room received a compact sink and vanity for the small space.
 I wanted all eyes to be on the geometric wallpaper in the powder room.
 How could they not be?

 We were so happy with the custom cabinetry in the kitchen and baths that we utilized it all around our home, creating hidden storage in the family room and a vanity in the bedroom.
 We also installed custom rolling blinds on every window.

 Our renovation team understood our vision.
 They were organized, took detailed meeting notes so nothing slipped through the cracks, and kept the project on schedule.
 They also knew their stuff!
 The contractor confirmed that the fabrication and installation techniques of every worker were in line with the aesthetics of the übermodern home we wanted.
 This proved a critical element in our home’s finished look.

 Thank you for sharing your home’s amazing transformation, Kirsty and David!